tubiz/interswitch-webpay-woocommerce-payment-gateway/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-* This is a very important update, kindly update to this version as this fix an error that prevents querying the details of a transaction.
+* Added some new features, kindly update.
+Thanks.